RGB-D Indiscernible Object Counting in Underwater Scenes: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We provide a rigorous study of a new challenge named indiscernible object counting (IOC), which focuses on counting objects in indiscernible scenes.
 To address the lack of a large-scale dataset, we present the high-quality \ourdataset~which mainly contains underwater scenes and has point annotations located at the center of object (mainly fish) instances.
 A number of existing mainstream baselines are selected and evaluated on \ourdataset, proving a domain gap between DOC and IOC.
 In addition, we propose a dedicated method for IOC named \ourmodel, which is equipped with two novel designs: combining a density and regression branch in a unified model and a density-enhanced transformer encoder which transfers object density information from the density to the regression branch. \ourmodel~achieves SOTA performance on \ourdataset.

-To sum up, our dataset and method provide an opportunity for future researchers to dive into this new task.
+To unleash the power of multimodal information in IOC, we extend \ourdataset~to \ourdatasetDepth, which now contains high-quality depth maps for all images.
+For benchmarking purposes, we evaluate 4 existing state-of-the-art multimodal counting methods on \ourdatasetDepth.
+We also extend \ourmodel~to \ourmodelDepth~by equipping it with the ability to effectively integrate useful information from different modalities through the proposed cross-agent multimodal fusion module.